share1992/share1992.github.io/_pages/about.md

   - /about.html
 ---

-## _I am a computational chemist applying computational tools to understand chemistry and biology from a mechanistic perspective._
+I am a computational chemist working in drug discovery.
+I am a believer in the ability of computation (be that cheminformatics, bioinformatics, or physics-based simulation) to make the discovery of novel therapeutics faster and more effective.

+I am currently a Drug Discovery Fellow at [D.E.
+Shaw Research](https://www.deshawresearch.com/), merging physics-based simulation (e.g., molecular dynamics) with machine learning.

 My Academic Map
 ======